open/close all folders

 - Evil Brit: An ugly and arrogant British nanny.

-- Gonk: She is shown to be unpretty and horrible looking.
+- Gonk: She is shown to be ugly, what with her snaggletooth and huge wart.

 - The Rival: A rival nanny to Jessie.

 "Creepy" Connie Thompson